 |2x +5dBi Wireless Antenna||$11.90|

-There were a couple of parts comparability mistakes I made, which did result in some returns.
+There were a couple of parts compatibility mistakes I made, which did result in some returns.
 The DC power supply needed for Thin-ITX boards isn’t clearly stated in any of the manuals I looked at, but after some research I realize that all Thin-ITX boards use a circular plug with a 7.5mm outer radius and 5mm inner radius.
 The exact size may vary on some models by a few tenths of a millimeter, but it’s the plug that’s used on many HP laptops.
 The ASUS H110T supports both 12V and 19V power supplies with different wattage requirements depending on the type of processor.
 Be sure to check your specific board and processor to make sure you buy the correct power brick.

 I also made the mistake of purchasing an Intel HTS1155LP fan, which doesn’t fit in a Thin-ITX case of this form factor.
-It’s designed of wider cases that have room for the heat sink to dissipate heat off to the side of the motherboard.
+It’s designed for wider cases that have room for the heat sink to dissipate heat off to the side of the motherboard.
 The Silverstone SST-AR04 fits directly on top of the processor and allows room for USB header access.
 Despite its low form factor, it does a good job of dissipating heat from one of these low powered processors.

 In this setup, I also have an external switch.
 There are thin-ITX boards with multiple gigabit Ethernet ports, some which even have a built in Atom processor and memory.
 However, the ones I found only had VGA output.
-My monitor only supports DisplayPort/HDMI and I wanted to avoid needed an additional adapter or trying to rely on the board booting up with a headless Linux distribution (one that enables SSH and DHCP on boot for remote headless installation/diagnostic).
+My monitor only supports DisplayPort/HDMI and I wanted to avoid an additional adapter or trying to rely on the board booting up with a headless Linux distribution (one that enables SSH and DHCP on boot for remote headless installation/diagnostic).

 Some of the Jetway boards offered a serial port console, but that would still require yet another serial to USB adapter, plus the horizontal PCI-E expansion slots on some of these boards would require modifying standard Thin-ITX cases1.
 Using this board, plus a switch, ended up not being significantly higher in cost than thin-ITX board with multiple Ethernet ports built-in.